Child Protection Order Types in Queensland and Permanency Options Explained

 - The child retains their birth name and legal identity

-PCOs are made when the Court determines that the child's best interests require a clean, permanent legal break from the State's involvement in their care.
+PCOs are made when the Court determines that the child's best interests require a permanent arrangement with no ongoing departmental involvement unless specifically requested.
 They are intended for situations where the child and carer have a strong, established bond and where the ongoing presence of Departmental oversight is more disruptive than supportive.

 The Distinction From Adoption